 Planning for 2023

 Like hybrid and remote work, and flexible work schedules, multifunctional office space offers employees the benefit of deciding how and where they work, whether they’re working remotely or onsite.
-Organizations that leverage CORT’s tools become Permanently Flexible™.
-The data from 4SITE allows continuous measurement, while Space360 offers the freedom to experiment with various designs and furniture arrangements.
+Organizations that leverage CORT Permanently Flexible® Solutions paired with the data from 4SITE to allow continuous measurement.
 CORT Furniture-as-a-Service™(FaaS) delivers the flexibility needed to outfit the varying spaces within the multifunctional office and quickly adapt to shifting needs, limiting companies’ financial exposure.

 Creating a Home-Like Office Space with Resimercial Design